enzofrancescaHM/RoomXRNative/readme.md

 - implement chat with: https://github.com/FaridSafi/react-native-gifted-chat
 - (Whiteboard) implement Decals
 - evaluate possibility to remove reanimated2 dependency
+- define difference between screenshot , images and decals.
+- give possibility to hide miniature preview of other partecipants by touching it

 ## In Progress:
 - Save usb option to the persistent memory